 Liver Cake Recipe

+Fry the liver.
 Blend everything in a food processor.
 Pour in a well-greased 9” x 9” pan.
 Bake at 400 degrees for about 35 minutes.
 Test with a fork (if it comes out clean, it should be done) and leave it in for a couple more minutes if needed.
 Once done, it till look like brown cornbread.
 Cut it into 6 “bars”.
 Place one in a baggie for the refrigerator, and the rest go into bags in the freezer.
-(If it isn’t quite done, just pop it back in the oven for a few more minutes.)
 For treats, pinch off tiny pieces (about the size of an M&M).